MikeGuides-creator/mikeguides-blog-v2/_posts/2025-09-25-pricing-for-profit.md

 ---
 layout: post
-title: "Pricing for Profit"
+title: "Pricing for profit"
-description: "Discover the Pricing for Profit guide—learn how to set rates with confidence, boost margins, and grow your business with proven strategies."
+description: "Prompts, templates, and workflows…"
-image: /assets/og/pricing-for-profit.jpg    # 1200x630 image you add to repo
+cover_key: "pricingforprofit"
 category: Pricing
-tags: [pricing, margins, small-business, strategy] last update: 2025-10-29
+tags: [pricing, margins, small-business, strategy] last update: 2025-10-30
 ---

 Pricing doesn’t have to be complicated.
 Use this quick flow: